theopn/theovim/README.md

     - `[LDR] >`/`<`: Increase/decrease the current window width by one-third
 - Tab navigation:
     - `[LDR] t`: **new [t]ab**.
 Create a new tab.
-    Hit enter to make a new tab with the current buffer or type one of the displayed buffer numbers to specify a buffer (reference the `[LDR] k` demo above).
+    Hit enter to make a new tab with the current buffer or type buffer numbers (reference the `[LDR] k` demo above)
-    If the Vim tab system confusing, read [my article on Vim workflow](//TODO) to learn about the Vim tab system
     - `[LDR] q`: **[q]uit**.
 Close the current tab. (you cannot close the one and only tab.
 Use `C-w q` or `:q`)
     - `[LDR] 1`-`5`: Navigate to tab number 1 - 5
 - Overridden keybindings: These are Vim keybindings overridden by Theovim